Chapter 2 – HTML Basics

 The author would like to hear from you!

-Feel free to complete the contact form with your questions or comments.
+Feel free to contact the author with your questions or comments.

 Review activities are available for this chapter.
 Check your knowledge of chapter terms and concepts.